simonmichael/hledger/hledger/doc/commands.m4.md

 With a query, only matched transactions' dates are checked.

 ## check-dupes
-Reports account names having the same leaf but different prefixes.
+Report account names having the same leaf but different prefixes.
 An example: http://stefanorodighiero.net/software/hledger-dupes.html

+## equity
+Print closing/opening transactions that bring some or all account balances to zero and back.
+Can be useful for bringing account balances across file boundaries.

 ## help
 Show any of the hledger manuals.